Chapter 6: Introduction to Class Templates in C++

 Learning about custom non-template storage class

-As mentioned before, template classes act as data store.
+As mentioned before, template classes act as data stores.
 But what is a data store?
 To understand that let us first declare a rudimentary data store class ourselves as shown in the following listing:

 #include <iostream>